Summer 2019 Martial Arts & Self-Defense

 Purchase “Gold Class Access” and go to any class

 If you purchase Gold Class Access you can attend any of our fee based classes.
-Those include any of the Martial Arts & Self-Defense, Yoga/Pilates classes, and our Fitness Specialty Classes.
+Those include any of the Martial Arts & Self-Defense, Mind/Body, and our Fitness Specialty Classes.
 Don’t forget you already have Green Class Access for free with your facility membership.
 Those include the basic Group X and Cycling classes.